-We are closely monitoring the impact of the outbreak of COVID-19 on all aspects of our business, including how the pandemic will impact our employees, clinical trials, development programs, supply chain, and other aspects of our operations.
+We are closely monitoring the impact of the COVID-19 pandemic on all aspects of our business, including how the pandemic will impact our employees, clinical trials, development programs, supply chain, and other aspects of our operations.
 For example, patient enrollment in our GUARD trial was negatively impacted as a result of limited clinical trial staffing at study sites and some patients electing to delay surgery.
-While COVID-19 did not have a material adverse effect on our reported results for the nine months ended September 30, 2020, we are unable to predict the ultimate impact that the pandemic may have on our business, future results of operations, financial position, or cash flows.
+While the COVID-19 pandemic did not have a material adverse effect on our reported results for the three months ended March 31, 2021, we are unable to predict the ultimate impact that the pandemic may have on our business, future results of operations, financial position, or cash flows.
 The extent to which our operations may be impacted by the COVID-19 pandemic will depend largely on future developments, which are highly uncertain and cannot be accurately predicted, including new information which may emerge concerning the severity of the outbreak and actions by government authorities to contain the outbreak.
 Furthermore, the impact of a potential worsening of global economic conditions and the continued disruptions to and volatility in the financial markets remains unknown.